shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/creating-DEX-with-avalanche.md

 ```

 ## Summary

-Now you have the knowledge of creating a Decentralized Exchange (DEX) with the Avalanche network.
-Creating a truffle project, as well as create, compile, deploy and interact with Solidity contracts.
+Now you know about creating a Decentralized Exchange (DEX) with Trufflesuite and ReactJS on the Avalanche network.

 If you had any difficulties following this tutorial or simply want to discuss Avalanche tech with us you can [**join our community today**](https://community.figment.io/) or [**Join our discord channel**](https://discord.gg/fszyM7K)!